WirlyWirly/BadaBoomBooks/README.md

 # Tips
 * The default behaviour is to RENAME the audiobook folders, pass the `-c` flag to copy instead.
-* The process is smoother if you have the terminal and browser side-by-side.
+* The process is smoother if you keep the terminal and browser side-by-side.
-* The terminal can sometimes have a character limit, avoid going over it by breaking up large jobs into smaller batches.
+* Break large jobs into smaller batches, that way if the program runs into issues you haven't lost too much effort.
+* Linux Users: If you're have issues with clipboard detection, refer to the [pyperclip](https://pypi.org/project/pyperclip/) page for a possible solution.

 ```
 $ python ./BadaBoomBooks.py --help